-The Departments of Public Health, Mental Health, Children and Families, and Developmental Services have developed this training policy to:
+The Departments of Public Health, Mental Health, Children and Families, and Developmental Services and Massachusetts Rehabilitation Commission have developed this training policy to:

 - Compile the many policies regarding the preparation of MAP trainers and direct care staff